Particular/docs.particular.net/nservicebus/upgrades/host-deprecate.include.md

-The following are the main reasons why we are deprecating the NServiceBus hosts:
+The following are the main reasons why the NServiceBus hosts are being deprecated:

 - **Ease of configuration**: Endpoint configuration and related APIs have been significantly improved over the last few years.
 Therefore self-hosting is much simpler to set up than it used to be when hosts were first introduced.